-- A. Assisted living facilities (ALF) are licensed and regulated by the Office of Long Term Care in the Division of Provider Services and Quality Assurance (DPSQA).
-Licensed Level II Assisted Living Facilities (ALFs) are qualified to enroll with Medicaid as Living Choices Assisted Living Facilities-Direct Services Providers; if all other requirements for enrollment are met. - - Living Choices Assisted Living Waiver Services providers must meet the Provider Participation and enrollment requirements detailed in the Medicaid provider manual.
+- A. Assisted living facilities (ALF) are licensed and regulated by the Office of Long Term Care in-the Division of Provider Services and Quality Assurance (DPSQA).
+Licensed Level II ALF are qualified to enroll with Medicaid as Living Choices Assisted Living Facilities- Direct Services Providers, if all other requirements for enrollment are met. - B. Home health agencies in Arkansas are licensed and regulated by the Arkansas Department of Health.
+Licensed Class A home health agencies may contract with Level II ALF to provide the bundled services covered in the Living Choices Program.
+In such an arrangement, federal regulations permit Medicaid to cover the services only if the home health agency, instead of the ALF, is the Living Choices provider.

+Living Choices Assisted Living Waiver Services providers must meet the Provider Participation and enrollment requirements detailed in the Medicaid provider manual.